 The lighthouse was built as a 2 storey square structure with the light tower in the middle of the building.
 This unique architecture became a common structure for lighthouses in Newfoundland during that era as the building would also serve as the residence for the lighthouse keeper and his family.
 Generations of the Cantwell family served as lightkeepers at Cape Spear for over 150 years.

-Today the historic lighthouse has been restored to its original appearance and refurnished as a light keeper's residence from the mid-19th century.
+Today the historic lighthouse has been restored to its original appearance and furnished as a light keeper’s residence from the mid-19th century.
 It has been designated a National Historic Site of Canada as it is the oldest surviving lighthouse in Newfoundland and Labrador.

 Cape Spear Lighthouse - National Historic Site of Canada

-Emma at Cape Spear Historic Lighthouse
+At Cape Spear Historic Lighthouse

 A modern lighthouse tower was built at Cape Spear in 1955 using the light from the original lighthouse.